 - Ketchup - to drizzle on top!
 It's optional, but highly recommended!

-- Make a flavored brine by adding water, salt, pickling spice, mustard and coriander seeds, a bay leaf, and beet to a medium-sized pot.
+Step 1 – Make a flavored brine by adding water, salt, pickling spice, mustard, coriander seeds, a bay leaf, and beet to a medium-sized pot.

-If making the tofu corned beef sounds like too much work or it’s just not your thing, you can simply omit the tofu or replace it with some mushrooms and or bell peppers for a delicious veggie hash!
+If making the tofu corned beef sounds like too much work or it’s just not your thing, you can simply omit the tofu or replace it with some chickpea tofu, mushrooms, and/or bell peppers for a delicious veggie hash!

 🥓 More savory breakfasts